 Now!
 Onto the exciting part:

-The cheese.
 To get perfectly melted cheese, turn off the heat to whatever pot your sauce base + noodles are in.
 Add in whatever chopped/shredded cheese you are using and stir it all up.
+Don't worry if it doesn't all melt quite yet - it'll finish up in the oven!

 Between the hot milk mixture and hot noodles, the cheese will melt in no time and you will have a perfectly smooth, creamy, cheesy combo!